00-Evan/00-Evan.github.io/_posts/2020/2020-06-27-shattered-pixel-dungeon-v081.md

 ```
 New Content:
-- A redesigned hero select will fullscreen splash art!
+- A redesigned hero select with fullscreen splash art!
 - New sound effects and remastered music
 - Improved visuals for buff and item icons
 - A rework for the Talisman of Foresight